Can You Eat Too Much Healthy Fat? A Registered Dietitian Explains

 Problems can arise if we eat too much fat — even healthy fat — since dietary fats have more than twice the calories per gram as proteins or carbohydrates.
 This is especially true if you couple the fat with sugars and processed carbs.

-It’s not the fat itself but this combination that influences your metabolism by increasing inflammation, which could be the root of many chronic illnesses like heart disease, arthritis, diabetes, and cancer.
+It’s not the fat itself but this combination that influences your metabolism by increasing inflammation, which could be the root of many chronic illnesses.

 Although there is usually a combination of saturated and unsaturated fats in most foods, some foods contain a higher proportion of healthier fats.
 Polyunsaturated omega-3 fats (found in fish, walnuts, and flax) are healthy and anti-inflammatory.